-East Renfrewshire Integration Joint Board continued, pre Covid-19, to be well placed in the short term to meet the coming challenges, building on many years of delivering integrated health and social care services and continuing to lead on developing new and innovative models of service delivery, not only ensuring financial sustainability, but also meeting the needs of our population.
+East Renfrewshire Integration Joint Board is well placed in terms of its maturity to meet the coming challenges, building on many years of delivering integrated health and social care services and continuing to lead on developing new and innovative models of service delivery, not only to support financial sustainability, but also meeting the needs of our population.

-Post Covid-19 there is a greater uncertainty over the medium to longer term impact on our population and the associated demand for services, a difficult shorter term financial challenge and potential opportunities that may arise around a national care service.
+Post Covid-19 there is a greater uncertainty over the medium to long term impact on our population and the associated demand for services, with a difficult shorter term financial challenge and potential opportunities that may arise around a national care service.
 We continue to plan ahead and prepare for a range of scenarios.